24 questions people ask about probate and estate administration

 - Where do I find a copy of the will?

-- How do I know that the will is valid?
+- How do I know if a will is valid?

 - What happens if there is no will?

-- I am named as an executor but do not want to act as one - what should I do?
+- What can I do if I am named as an executor but do not want to act as one?

-- The will names several executors - who does what?
+- What happens if the will names several executors - who does what?

-- Why do people use a solicitor to help with probate and estate administration?
+- Why do people use a professional to help with probate and estate administration?